 Visit the local flea market, great for antiques and Soviet kitsch!

-Free afternoon after lunch to explore the capital city of Europe’s least visited country at your own pace.
-This is a great chance to visit the national museum of Moldova, walk out of town and see the brutalist architecture masterpiece that is the partially abandoned Chisinau city circus (also the first circus in the entire USSR).
+After lunch, we’ll give you the chance to explore the capital city of Europe’s least visited country at your own pace.
+This is a great chance to visit the national museum of Moldova, walk out of town and see the brutalist architecture masterpiece that is the partially abandoned Chisinau city circus (also the first circus in the entire USSR) or see the impressive Komsomol monument from the Soviet-era.

 Overnight in Chisinau